wonsunahn/CS1632_RentACat_Cucumber/README.md

 ## Submission

-Each pairwise group will submit the exercise *once* to GradeScope, by *one member* of the group.
-The submitting member will press the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner.
-That way, the feedback will be accessible to both of you.
+Each pairwise group will do one submission to GradeScope as usual.
+The submitting member must use the "View or edit group" link at the top-right corner of the assignment page after submission to add his/her partner.
-I recommend that you divide the list of methods to implement / test into two halves and working on one half each.

-You will create a github repository just for Supplementary Exercise 2.
-Add your partner as a collaborator so both of you have access.
-Make sure you keep the repository *PRIVATE* so that nobody else can access your repository.
-This applies to all future submissions for this course.
-Once you are done modifying code, don't forget to commit and push your changes to the github repository.
-When you are done, submit your github repository to GradeScope at the "Supplementary Exercise 2 GitHub" link.
-Once you submit, GradeScope will run the autograder to grade you.
+Submit the repository created by GitHub Classroom for your team to GradeScope at the **Supplementary Exercise 2 GitHub** link.
+Once you submit, GradeScope will run the autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

-IMPORTANT: Please keep the github private!

-## GradeScope Feedback
+### GradeScope Feedback

 The feedback you get from the GradeScope autograder is based on the Cucumber summary output.
 For example, if you get the following output: